 And you get three pages of each pattern.
 All in a free printable, no less!

-Here are a few tips for teaching patterning skills to your preschoolers:
+Tips for teaching patterning skills to preschoolers:

 - Model the activity before having your preschooler do the pattern cards on their own.